adamgpgarcia/Employee-Scheduler/README.md

 ## Single Chat Screen

-    - This screen shows the open chat threads
+    - This screen shows a single chat thread

-    - Users can navigate to a open thread or start a new one
+    - Messages are color coated based on sender and receiver

-    - Threads have the last message displyed with date
+    - Messages are time stamped with date and time

-    - User initials fill in their avatar circle

 <br clear="left"/>
 <br/><br/>